-Introducing A Rocha and the John Ray Initiative
+Introducing A Rocha and The John Ray Initiative

 In 1983, Peter and Miranda Harris left their home in England to be mission partners with Crosslinks in southern Portugal.
 Peter and Miranda had a lifelong love for wildlife and felt called to find a way to conserve nature as part of their mission for the church.
-They set up a small field centre in the Alvor estuary in the Algarve and named their work 'A Rocha', which is Portuguese for 'The Rock'.
-They developed a bird observatory and began to build up vital scientific data on the biodiversity of the Alvor peninsular.
-On our sabbatical trip we visited this centre once more (see Chapter 10).
+They set up a small field centre in the Alvor estuary in the Algarve and named their work 'A Rocha', which is Portuguese for 'The Rock'.10 They developed a bird observatory and began to build up vital scientific data on the biodiversity of the Alvor peninsular.
+On our sabbatical trip we visited this centre once more (see chapter 10).

 For many years, A Rocha's work was confined to Portugal, but then people who had been to the centre in Portugal started gradually to catch the vision, and other centres were established.
 It was not until 2001 that A Rocha UK11 was founded by Dave Bookless in Southall, a very multicultural part of west London.
 A Rocha UK was involved in a large project to reclaim an area of west London heathland and turn it into a country park.
-They run the Living Lightly programme and the Eco-Congregation scheme (in England and Wales), and have several associated projects.
-Margot is on the management board of A Rocha UK and acts as the link person between them and the John Ray Initiative.
+They run the Wild Christian programme and the Eco Church scheme, and have several associated Partners in Action.
+Margot is on the board of A Rocha UK as the link person between them and The John Ray Initiative.
+Tragically, Peter and Miranda were involved in a major car crash in South Africa on 29 October 2019.
+Miranda was killed and Peter was seriously injured.
+Chris Naylor, the executive director of A Rocha International, and his wife Susanna were also killed in the crash.
+Our hearts go out to their families and the A Rocha family after this terrible event.

-It is now over 30 years since the Harrises first stepped out to start an environmental centre as Christian mission.
+It is now over 35 years since the Harrises first stepped out to start an environmental centre as Christian mission.
 A Rocha currently has active ministry in many nations around the world.
 They have helped Christians grasp the need to understand nature as something that has value in its own right because it is created by God and valued by him.
 A Rocha put an emphasis on community, and they teach and live out a sustainable Christian lifestyle that is built on simplicity and a respect for all that God has created.
 We will look in more detail at some of the aspects of A Rocha's work around the world in later chapters.

 The John Ray Initiative (JRI)12 was founded in 1998 by Sir John Houghton and other senior scientists who were concerned at the scale of the environmental crisis and wished to give a Christian response.
-JRI has concentrated on running courses, putting on conferences and publishing papers and books.
-Margot is on the Operations team for JRI and Martin has been their Operations Manager since April 2009, running the small staff team.
+JRI has concentrated on education: running courses; putting on conferences and publishing papers and books.
+Margot is the director of theology and education for JRI and Martin has been their operations director since April 2009, running the small staff team.
 A Rocha UK and JRI have different strengths and often collaborate on projects.